 In 2010, Ballet Hispanico launched a new choreography institute created for Latino artists to explore culturally specific work in a nurturing, learning laboratory.
-This year's installment will be held June 4 -15, 2012 and will feature choreographers Rosie Herrera and Abdul Latif with panelists Richard Chen See, Francesca Harper, and Risa Steinberg.
+The upcoming installment will be held January 21-29 and features Miami-based choreographer Rosie Herrera and and filmmaker William Atwater with panelists Richard Chen See, Francesca Harper, and Risa Steinberg.

-The 2012 Instituto provides both emerging choreographers and dance filmmakers with a professional and supportive environment in which to explore their heritage and develop their craft.
+Instituto provides both emerging choreographers and dance filmmakers with a professional and supportive environment in which to explore their heritage and develop their craft.
 Choreographers receive ongoing feedback from a group of notable artistic mentors and advisors, daily archive DVD recordings of the rehearsals, an edited film of the resulting work, an academic advisor, and a showing of their work.
 Should an artistically appropriate work emerge from this process, it could enter Ballet Hispanico’s permanent repertory.
-Filmmakers Andres Arias and William Atwater will be paired with a choreographer and will be mentored by filmmaker Gerrit Vooren, founder of reels4artists, a company that often captures videos of the Ballet Hispanico Company.

-Follow the progress of this year's Instituto on our BLOG and on FACEBOOK.
+Follow the progress of Instituto on our BLOG and on FACEBOOK.

 To learn more about the Instituto Coreográfico, click HERE.